KovaxG/Gyurver/readme.md

 - `/cokk2021/results` The results of the 2021 Cokkoles contest
 - `/blog` A page where you can browse the blog
 - `/blog/#` A page that displays the blog with the given index
+- `/films` A page that displays the film list

 ### Resources
 - `/favicon.ico` Get the favicon